-The <reference> field is reused in later sections of the advisory; we therefore describe it separately:

-<reference></reference> ::= <ref_type> [issuer] [ref_num] [ref_title] curi></ref_type> <ref_type></ref_type> ::= patch software_upgrade workaround technical_information vendor_advisory eispp_advisory other_advisory vuln_id other <issuer></issuer> ::= free text (language independent) <ref_num></ref_num> ::= free text (language independent) <ref_title></ref_title> ::= free text <uri></uri> ::= standard URL
+The <reference> field is used also in other sections; please refer to Section 4.8 for a detailed description.

-The contents of the solution section following the semi-formal grammar given above is explained

-- <solutions> An advisory may present several solutions, e.g., patch information and work arounds.
-If several solutions are presented, it may be desirable to start the solutions section with some introductory information (optional field <sol_intro>), followed by a list of solution entries. - <Solution> a solution has a short solution title (field <sol_title>), followed by a description of the solution (field <sol_descr>).
+The contents of the solution section following the semi-formal grammar given above is explained <solutions> An advisory may present several solutions, e.g., patch information and work arounds.
+If several solutions are presented, it may be desirable to start the solutions section with some introductory information (optional field <sol\intro>), followed by a list of solution entries.

+<Solution> a solution has a short solution title (field <sol\title>), followed by a description of the solution (field <sol\descr>).
 After the description, a list of references can be given.
-The solution itself can be classified using the field <sol_type>-a distinction is made between solutions by patches, software upgrades, and workarounds. - <Reference> A reference provides a pointer to some resource "outside" the advisory such as other advisories, patches, etc. A reference can be given a (preferably short) title (field <ref_title>); the pointer itself is given as one or more URIs (field <uri>); all URIs should point to the same resource-this provides the possibility to point, for example, to local copies of the resource.
+The solution itself can be classified using the field <sol\type>-a distinction is made between solutions by patches, software upgrades, and workarounds.

+<Reference> A reference provides a pointer to some resource "outside" the advisory such as other advisories, patches, etc. A reference can be given a (preferably short) title (field <ref\title>); the pointer itself is given as one or more URIs (field <uri>); all URIs should point to the same resource-this provides the possibility to point, for example, to local copies of the resource or different language versions of the resource (e.g., for advisories).
+Further information regarding size, checksum, etc. can also be given; this may be most useful when referencing patches.
+See Section 4.8 for a detailed description.
-Furthermore, the following fields are used to keep track of useful information:

-<ref_type>: the type of the resource pointed to by the reference.
-Most types are selfexplanatory; the vuln_id value is described in field "vulnerability_id".

-<issuer>: The name of the organization that issued the resource that is pointed to.

-<ref_num>: The reference number (if any) given to the resource by its issuer (e.g., for advisories of other references, the reference number of that advisory, or, for patches from Microsoft, the patch number.)
+IST-2001-35200 EISPP Common Advisory Format Description EISPP-D3-001-TR

+Version 1.1

+Date 2003/02/06